ABC transporters belong to the ATP-Binding Cassette (ABC) superfamily which

 uses the hydrolysis of ATP to energize diverse biological import and export

 systems (see <PDOC00185>).
-ABC transporters are constituted at least of two
+ABC transporters are minimally constituted of two

 conserved regions: a highly conserved ATP binding cassette (ABC) and a less